On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation: Simulation Study

 The performance of the proposed estimator is examined in comparison with several other approaches, which are divided into three classes.
 The first class is the sample covariance matrix $\bm S$ that serves as the benchmark.
-The second class is composed of three methods that deal with the variable order used in the MCD, including the MCD-based method with BIC order selection (BIC) (Dellaportas and Pourahmadi, 2012), the best permutation algorithm (BPA) (Rajaratnam and Salzman, 2013) and the proposed method (Proposed).
-The BPA selects the order of variables used in the MCD approach \eqref{sigma:MCD} such that $|| \bm D ||_{F}^{2}$ is minimized.
-While the BIC method determines the order of variables in the MCD approach \eqref{sigma:order} in a forward selection fashion.
-That is, in each step, it selects a new variable having the smallest value of BIC when regressing it on its previous residuals.
-For example, suppose that $\mathcal{C} = \{ X_{i_{1}}, \ldots, X_{i_{k}} \}$ is the candidate set of variables and there are $(p - k)$ variables already chosen and ordered.
-By regressing each $X_{j}$, $j = i_{1}, \ldots, i_{k}$ on the residuals $[\bm e_1, \ldots, \bm e_{p-k}]$, we can assign the variable corresponding to the minimum BIC value among the $k$ regressions to the $(p-k+1)$th position of the order.

-The third class of competing methods consists of four approaches that estimate the sparse covariance matrix directly without considering the variable order, including Bien and Tibshirani's estimate (BT) (Bien and Tibshirani, 2011), Bickel and Levina's estimate (BL) (Bickel and Levina, 2008), Xue, Ma and Zou's estimate (XMZ) (Xue, Ma and Zou, 2012) and Rothman et al.'s estimate (RLZ) (Rothman et al., 2010).
-The BT estimate minimizes the negative log-likelihood function with $L_{1}$ penalty on the entries of the covariance matrix, that is,
+The second class is composed of three methods that deal with the variable order used in the MCD, including the MCD-based method with BIC order selection (BIC) (Dellaportas \& Pourahmadi, 2012), the best permutation algorithm (BPA) (Rajaratnam \& Salzman, 2013) and the proposed method (Proposed).
+The third class of competing methods consists of five approaches, including Bien and Tibshirani's estimate (BT) (Bien \& Tibshirani, 2011), Bickel and Levina's estimate (BL) (Bickel \& Levina, 2009), Xue, Ma and Zou's estimate (XMZ) (Xue, Ma, \& Zou, 2012), Wagaman and Levina's Isoband estimate (IB) (Wagaman \& Levina, 2009) and Rothman et al.'s estimate (RLZ) (Rothman, Levina, \& Zhu, 2010).

-where $\eta \geq 0$ is the tuning parameter.
-The optimization is solved by using the majorization-minimization algorithm (Lange, Hunter and Yang, 2000).
-The BL estimate is obtained by imposing hard thresholding (Bickel and Levina, 2008) on the entries of the sample covariance matrix, so the resultant estimate may not be positive definite.
-The XMZ estimate is obtained from encouraging the sparsity on the sample covariance matrix $\bm S$ as well as maintaining the property of positive definiteness.
-The resultant estimate is

-The RLZ estimate is to introduce sparsity in the Cholesky factor matrix $\bm L$ by estimating the first $k$ sub-diagonals of $\bm L$ and setting the rest to zeroes.
-It means that each variable is only regressed on the $k$ previous residuals in \eqref{sigma:order}.
-The tuning parameter $k$ can be chosen by AIC or cross validation.

-To measure the accuracy of covariance matrix estimates $\hat{\bm \Sigma} = (\hat{\sigma}_{ij})_{p \times p}$ obtained from each approach, we consider the entropy loss (EN), quadratic loss (QL), $L_{1}$ norm and mean absolute error (MAE), defined as follows:
+To measure the accuracy of covariance matrix estimates $\hat{\bm \Sigma} = (\hat{\sigma}_{ij})_{p \times p}$ obtained from each approach, we consider the F norm, entropy loss (EN), $L_{1}$ norm and mean absolute error (MAE), defined as follows: